Best Of16 min read

 Cons:

-- $9/month for the full plan is hard to justify when you're starting out
+• $9/month for the full plan is tough to justify when starting out

 5. M1 Finance — Best for Long-Term Portfolio Builders

-M1 Finance is, in my opinion, the most underrated app on this entire list — and it's not particularly close.
-It's built around the concept of "Pies" — you create a portfolio of stocks and ETFs, assign percentage allocations to each slice, and M1 automatically rebalances everything when you add money.
-It's the perfect hybrid between a robo-advisor (hands-off automation) and a self-directed brokerage (you choose exactly what you own).
-No trading commissions.
+M1 Finance is probably the most underrated app on this entire list, and it's not even close.
+It's built around "Pies" — you create a portfolio of stocks and ETFs, set percentage allocations for each, and M1 automatically rebalances everything when you add money.
+It's the sweet spot between a robo-advisor (hands-off automation) and a self-directed brokerage (you choose exactly what you own).
+Zero trading commissions.
 Smart automation.
 Clean interface.

 The $100 minimum is a small hurdle, but it's hardly a dealbreaker.
-If you can't pull together $100 to start, the habit-building apps like Acorns might be the better first step anyway.
+If you can't put together $100 to start, the habit-building apps like Acorns might actually be the better first step anyway.

 Key Features: